infumap/infumap/docs/deployment/raspberry-pi.md

 In terms of performance / latency, I find it notably better than hosting on a 2 vCPU, 4 GB [high performance Vultr VPS instance](https://www.vultr.com/pricing/#cloud-compute) @ $24 / mo, despite the additional network hops.
-This is what I was previously doing.
+This is what I was doing previously.

 ### Initial Raspberry Pi Setup